lix-project/lix/tests/functional2/README.md

   - The output of multiple runners may be provided, in which all of them will be run against the input file individually.

 When creating a test, simply `touch` the desired `exp` files and use `--accept-tests` to fill them.

+It is possible to use different `in`-files within the same folder: to do so, suffix them with `-number-or-descriptive-string` resulting in `in-number-or-descriptive-string.nix`.
+Add the same suffix to the expected output file, e.g. `eval-okay-number-or-descriptive-string.out.exp` The tests will be discovered by searching the expected output files for the corresponding in files.

 ### With `test.toml`